Skip to main content

 Example 20

-In the box shadow example below we have two box shadows seprated by a comma.
+In the box shadow example below we have two box shadows separated by a comma.
 The first box shadow has positive value for the y-offset and blur radius but a negative value for the spread radius.
 In the second box radius all length values are zero except the spread radius.

 .box {